 When do you use a travel restraint system?Back to top

-When you cannot use a guardrail or opening cover to protect against a fall, then the next option is to use a travel restraint system.
+When the fall hazard or working at heights cannot be eliminated, and you cannot use a guardrail or opening cover to protect against a fall, then one option is to use a travel restraint system.
 A travel restraint system restricts the worker's movements in the fall hazard area by allowing them to reach the edge, but they are not able to fall over the edge.
-Travel restraint is used for leading edge work where there is unprotected end of formwork, floors, roofs, decks or other walking or working surfaces.
+Travel restraint is used for leading edge work where there is an unprotected end of formwork, floors, roofs, decks or other walking or working surfaces.

 Using a travel restraint system is part of a fall protection program.
 Please also see the following OSH Answers for more information: